mongodb/docs-cluster-to-cluster-sync/source/includes/api/tables/progress-response.rst

      - document
      - Provides information on the phase and progress of verification checks running on the destination cluster.

        .. versionadded:: 1.9

+   * - ``verification.destination.`` ``estimatedDocumentCount``
+     - integer
+     - Estimated number of documents on the destination cluster.

+       .. versionadded:: 1.9

+   * - ``verification.destination.`` ``hashedDocumentCount``
+     - integer
+     - Number of documents hashed by the verifier on the destination cluster.

+       .. versionadded:: 1.9